sumbach/modern-cljs/doc/tutorial-15.md

 As you can see, the `lein test` command failed because was not able to find the `validators_test.clj` file in the project `classpath`.
-To fix this problem we have to add a `:test-paths` section into the `project.clj` to reflect the file structure for unit testing we defined above.
+To fix this problem we have to add a `:test-paths` section to `project.clj` to reflect the file structure for unit testing we defined above.